 Danielle Blackhall represents private and public employers in administrative proceedings and all aspects of labor and employment litigation in California state and federal courts.
-As a litigator, Danielle aggressively defends employers against all types of employment claims, including wrongful termination, harassment, discrimination, defamation, retaliation, whistleblower retaliation and compliance with the Americans with Disability Act (ADA), often securing dismissal for her clients at the pleadings stage.
+As a litigator, Danielle aggressively defends employers against all types of employment claims, including wrongful termination, harassment, discrimination, defamation, retaliation, wage and hour disputes, and compliance with the Americans with Disability Act (ADA), often securing dismissal for her clients at the pleadings stage.
 She also regularly defends and advises educational clients on a variety of topics unique to public entities and educational settings, including governmental immunities, special education, denial of Free Appropriate Public Education (FAPE), personnel matters and due process complaints.

 - University of San Diego, School of Law, J.D., 2007